jvillenap/CMS-Secured-by-Blockchain/1-create-network/README.md

 3. Press the button Create Blockchain Platform.
 ![Press the button Create Blockchain Platform](https://github.com/jvillenap/CMS-Secured-by-Blockchain/blob/main/1-create-network/images/1-obp-2-3.png "Press the button Create Blockchain Platform")

-4. Give your platform a Display Name (e.g. 'eshop'), optionally add a Description, and keep the remaining default selections, as they are the settings to create a Founder instance, which will be the founder of a new Hyperledger Fabric Network, and using the standard shape, which has exactly the same functionality as the Enterprise shape but at a lower cost, but perfectly valid for development work.
-Click 'Create'.
+4. Give your platform a Display Name (e.g. ***org1***), optionally add a Description, and keep the remaining default selections, as they are the settings to create a Founder instance, which will be the founder of a new Hyperledger Fabric Network, and using the standard shape, which has exactly the same functionality as the Enterprise shape but at a lower cost, but perfectly valid for development work.
+Click ***Create***.
 <p align="center">
 <img width="727" height="848" src="https://github.com/jvillenap/CMS-Secured-by-Blockchain/blob/main/1-create-network/images/1-obp-2-4.png"/>
 </p>

-5. Once pushed the 'Create' button, the creation of the instance for this Organization (org1) has been submited, and will be ready in a few minutes:
+5. Once pushed the ***Create*** button, the creation of the instance for this Organization (org1) has been submited, and will be ready in a few minutes:
 <p align="center">
 <img width="834" height="415" src="https://github.com/jvillenap/CMS-Secured-by-Blockchain/blob/main/1-create-network/images/1-obp-2-5.png"/>
 </p>

-6. When the Founder instance gets created, you will be able to access to the Oracle Blockchain console for this instance by pushing the 'Service Console' button:
+6. When the Founder instance gets created, you will be able to access to the Oracle Blockchain console for this instance by pushing the ***Service Console*** button:
 <p align="center">
 <img width="833" height="417" src="https://github.com/jvillenap/CMS-Secured-by-Blockchain/blob/main/1-create-network/images/1-obp-2-6.png"/>
 </p>